A Development Plan for Saint Paris

 It requires two necessary elements:

 "Where's the parking?" is the first question after every presentation I've ever seen about "adaptive re-use" of downtown buildings.
 Even with the financing in place, developers won't start without a parking plan to attract retail traffic.
 The obvious parking location is the area around and behind the municipal building.
-Temporarily relocate the police dept. and village offices to empty space downtown.
-Then remove the police building, sell the municipal building and build parking spaces on both lots.
-Then deploy the remaining proceeds for a down payment on a low-interest municipal loan for the new village center next to ...
+So upgrade the unpaved space there.

 370 East Main

-The unattractive lurking shell of the old school building will someday be the town's jewel.
+The gravel pit where the old school building once stood will someday be the town's jewel.
 Many ideas out there.
 Here's mine:

 Streets and sidewalks enhance the town's curb appeal.
 Along with water and sewer these are the responsibility of village government.
 There's little we civilians can do other than to (constructively) pester our local officials, who need to find ways to accelerate our infrastructure upgrade.
 After many years of under-investment it won't happen overnight but that shouldn't be used as an excuse; rather as motivation to innovate.